-Tyrone Edwards: I grew up in this house with four women: my mother, my aunt, my grandmother and my cousin.
+HELLO!
+Canada: Have you always been surrounded by so many women?Tyrone Edwards: I grew up in this house with four women: my mother, my aunt, my grandmother and my cousin.
 Four very different women.
 Any time I get a compliment about who I am as a person, as a man and as a partner, it's all thanks to those women.
 It was a very peaceful house to grow up in – there were disagreements, but never a slammed door or yelling.

-My mom always used to say, 'Nothing tried, nothing done.'
+What was the best parenting advice you learned from your mom?My mom always used to say, 'Nothing tried, nothing done.'
 I couldn't stop saying it to myself.
 We're faced with so many decisions in our lives, but if you don't take a chance and try something new, nothing will change.
 I've passed that on to my daughters.
 You're not allowed to say, "I can't" if you haven't tried.
 "I don't want to," sure, but that's something we have to explore.
 Until you try it, you won't know.

-I do.
+Do you see yourself in your daughters?I do.
 I see a lot of myself in [my younger daughter] Life, which is cool.
 But the things that resonate with me are the things that I don't recognize [in myself].
 She's shy, and I had to learn how to understand and work with it.
 I learn a lot from her.

-I'm so blessed that Adeela is the mother of my girls.
+What's your relationship with your daughters' mother like?I'm so blessed that Adeela is the mother of my girls.
 She's a great example.
 The romantic portion of our journey has come and gone, but we love and respect each other.
 We have a lifetime commitment in our children.
 I'm proud of the relationship we have, I support her in everything she does and we're a team in dealing with our girls.
 We decided that we didn't have to play any roles or hate each other because we're not together.
 We don't play into any cliché.

 What's been an important life lesson for you as a father?I'll tell you an amazing story.
 Life and I went to a movie junket last year for Playing With Fire an she was going to be doing the interview with John Cena.
 She was so excited to fly there, shop, get her makeup done and prepare her questions, but once it came time for the interview, she froze and was too nervous.
 I was trying to calm her down while also wondering what I was going to do if she couldn't go through with it.

 Someone told John how nervous my daughter was, and he came out and said to her, "I'm nervous, too!
 Why don't you ask me one question right now?
 That way, you get a practice run and I can prepare my answer."
 He treated her with so much care, I wanted to hug him!